chinpeerapat/Google_Gemini_fastapi/README.md

-## Google_Gemini: A FastAPI Interface for Google's Gemini Generative AI Models
+## Google's Gemini API Integration

-FastAPI interface to interact with Google's Gemini generative AI models through text generation and text-to-image generation functionalities.
+FastAPI interface to interact with Google's Gemini generative AI models.

 ### Key Features:

-* **Text Generation:** Generate creative text formats like poems, code, scripts, musical pieces, emails, letters, etc. based on your input query.
+* **Text Generation:** Generate creative text formats. based on your input query.
-* **Text-to-Image Generation:** Generate creative images inspired by your text prompt and a provided reference image.
+* **Image-To-Text Generation:** Generate creative images explaination inspired by your image prompt.
 * **Fast and Easy:** Designed for effortless exploration and integration with other projects.
 * **Clean and Documented Code:** Well-organized code with detailed comments for clear understanding.

 ### Requirements:

 * Python 3.7+
-* `fastapi`
-* `google-generativeai`
-* `PIL`
-* `requests`
+* `requirements.txt`

 ### Getting Started: